richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 5 March 2016 — National Nuclear Security Administration (NNSA) spokesman Darwin Morgan divulges the Nevada National Security Site’s Area 6 activities for the first time publicly.
 Morgan states top secret R&D work is done there, primarily sensor testing and unmanned aerial vehicle testing for partners at Air Force, Army, Navy, Marines, DTRA and DARPA.
 The only other public mention of Area 6 is in a 7,500-page safety report on the proposed Yucca Mountain nuclear waste project describing it as an “aerial operations facility.”
-It is possible the NNSA has relevant UAP information that it has not reported to centralized bodies like the UAPTF.
+It is possible the NNSA has relevant UAP information that it has not reported to centralized bodies like the **UAPTF**.

 *   [https://www.reviewjournal.com/local/local-nevada/you-know-area-51-but-just-what-in-the-worldis-area-6/](https://www.reviewjournal.com/local/local-nevada/you-know-area-51-but-just-what-in-the-worldis-area-6/)